Callao, the first port of Peru

-- 5) Why are many walls of Callao painted pink?
+- 5) Why are many walls in Callao painted pink?

-Most of the residents of Callao are fans of the Sport Boys football club whose uniform is pink.
+Most of the residents of Callao are fans of the Sport Boys soccer club whose uniform is pink.

 - 6) How much does the entrance to the Real Felipe fortress cost?

 The entrance to this historic fortress is 15 Peruvian soles for foreign adults and 10 soles for Peruvian adults.